-Today is the holy feast of Annunciation, nine months before Christmas.
-It was the only day during Lent on which there was no Tempus Clausum in Leipzig, so music was permitted in Church.
+25 March 2022 – Today is the holy feast of Annunciation, nine months before Christmas.
+It was the only day during Lent on which Tempus Clausum was not observed in Leipzig, so music was permitted in Church.
 I am convinced that that must have been a relief for Bach.

 Two beautiful cantatas for this day.
 Himmelskönig, sei willkommen, BWV 182, was the first cantata Bach created after he got the promotion from organist to court composer at the Weimar court.
 That year, 1714, Annunciation and Palm Sunday fell on the same day, which is why the libretto is referring to the entry of Jesus in Jerusalem.
 This cantata was performed again on the first Annunciation Bach celebrated in Leipzig, on 25 March 1724.